 3. Leave super early

 I will deal with the searing pain of too little sleep to avoid traffic.
-I will endure the grumpy wife to get three hours of driving done before the baby really wakes up.
+I’ll endure the grumpy wife to get three hours of driving done before the baby really wakes up.
 I will eat two breakfasts before 9 am.

 The only issue with this plan is that I typically get extremely tired midmorning.
 And–it pains me to type this–Kelly ends up needing to drive.
 I love Kelly with all my heart.
 But she is legitimately the worst driver in the country.
 It’s why she’s Kelly in the City.
 Kelly in the Country is a danger to society.
 It’s actually drastically reduced my confidence in the government that she was ever issued a driver’s license.
 Honestly, I would rather put Emma behind the wheel than my wife.